ronshnapp/MyPTV/Readme.md

 5) A tracking module for tracking particles in 3D
 6) A trajectory smoothing module that can be used to smooth the results and calculate particle velocities and accelerations.

+## How to install:

+##### Requirements:

+MyPTV requires you have Python 3 installed with pip, along with the Python packages: numpy, scipy, skimage, itertools

+##### Installation:

+Open your terminal and change directory to the path of the code:
+	`cd path/to/myptv`

+Then, build the package by insert the following command in your terminal:
+	`python setup.py bdist_wheel`

+Finally, we use pip to install by using the following command:
+	`pip install ./dist/wheelfile.whl`

+Optionally, the basic 3D model can be tested using pytest:
+	`python setup.py pytest`

+Once, this is done, you can import MyPTV in your python code as usual.
+For example:
+	`import myptv.imaging_mod`

 ## How to start?

 Detailed instructions are given in the Manual.

 ## Who manages this project?

-MyPTV was founded and is currently maintained by Ron Shnapp (ronshnapp@gmail.com).
+MyPTV was founded and is maintained by Ron Shnapp (ronshnapp@gmail.com).
 Contributions are most welcome.

 ## References